 Always, Bee Safe, Bee Productive, and Bee Thankful!

 Bill tells the story of coming home from a day on the lake and finding a bathroom full of bees!
 A swarm had entered through the bathroom vent and several hundred had found their way into the bathroom.
 Watching the beekeeper come and collect the swarm begin a fascination with honey bees.
 The biggest and most important milestone for Bill's beekeeping is that he met his wife in Beekeeping Class.
 Bill completed the Journeyman level of the NC Master Beekeeper Program through the NC State Beekeepers Association (NCSBA) and progressing on the Master level.
 Additionally, he has twice been recognized as the NCSBA Extension Worker of the Year for his support of the local bee club and beekeeping support activities.
 Bill was awarded a lifetime membership to the Haywood County Beekeepers Chapter (HCBC) during the February 2017 meeting for his many years of dedication to the club.

 Rick Queen is a Haywood County native, attending Tuscola High School.
 He received an associate degree at Wingate College and graduated from Haywood Community College with an associate degree in Fish and Wildlife Management.
 He founded Queen's Bee and Berry Farm in Transylvania County and managed the farm twenty years.
 During the 1990's he was president of Transylvania County Beekeepers Club.
 After moving back to Waynesville, Rick worked in hardware and he returned to beekeeping in 2013.
-Rick is an active member of the Haywood County Beekeepers Club and the NC State Beekeepers Association for four years and he maintains around twenty-
+Rick is an active member of the Haywood County Beekeepers Club and the NC State Beekeepers Association for four years and he maintains around thirty-

 |Hive Tips 1|